Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 school classroom, retirement provided time to work towards completion

-1993 .
-Cathie and I also to travel in search of
+Cathie and I also to travelled in search of

 new and distant bike trails